Model EF-81 (2.5KW) Temperaturebound 60-200c Electric Blast Furnace(Commercial deep Flyer) - Blue,Silver

 Unplug before cleaning: Never clean your deep fryer while it is still plugged in.
 Let the oil cool completely to avoid burns.
 Never add water to a container of hot oil, or the mixture could explode.

 Handle the frying basket: Remove the frying basket and place in the sink.
-Put two or three drops of dish washing detergent on the basket for later cleaning.
+Put two or three drops of dishwashing detergent in the basket for later cleaning.

 Wipe off oil: Use damp, but not dripping, paper towels or a sponge to wipe away oil residue and bits of food from inside the deep fryer pot.
 If the oil has caked on, scrape it off with a pan scraper or spatula, taking care not to damage the finish.
 Some lids are removable for easy cleaning.